rcapillon/3DFEM/README.md

 ### Forces
 * Nodal forces
-* Support for modulation of the initial force vector by a given function over timesteps in time-domain dynamical analyses
+* Support for modulation of the initial force vector by a given function over time steps or frequency steps in dynamical analyses

 ### Solvers
 * Modal analysis